MikeS-nth/portfolio/DC_Traffic_Prediction/README.md

 1. The severity of traffic is related to the total number of drivers coming into the city at roughly the same time
 2. When there is an uptick in political/governmental activity, there is an increase in the aggregate number of people who come into the city.
 Not just legislators, staffers, and high-level officials--there's a very large ecosystem of adjacent roles and industries--such as lobbying, catering, security, event planning, etc.--that have a role in these events and activities.

-In this project, I set out create a proof of concept of the idea that, by monitoring upcoming political/government events (and any other very large events), we can adjust the probability of how bad *tomorrow's* traffic will be.
+In this project, I set out to create a proof of concept of the idea that, by monitoring upcoming political/government events (and any other very large events), we can adjust the probability of how bad *tomorrow's* traffic will be.

 ## Approach